Here is the setup we use for version control and continuous integration:

 - Debugging tools are improving but are limited.
 To get logging output recorded this must be turned on for your User via Setup -> Monitoring -> Debug Logs -> New.
 After 20 logs it turns itself off automatically and you have to go and turn it on again.
 Or the “Developer Console” window can be used.
 The logging is very noisy.
 Note that by default logging output from an installed managed package is very much reduced presumably to avoid exposing private internal workings but full output can be turned on via a support request.

 - Little unit testing infrastructure beyond a few assert methods and an @isTest annotation so Test Driven Development is harder than it should be.
 Note that managed packages must have 75% code coverage.
-There is a helpful code coverage display in the web UI when you use the “Run Test” button; click on the code coverage percentage value to see which lines were covered.

 - No switch statement.